paringandhi9/Terraform-Projects/README.md

 Host a Dynamic Ecommerce Website on AWS with Terraform

-Sure, here's a README.md structure for your GitHub project "Host a Dynamic Ecommerce Website on AWS with Terraform".
-Make sure to personalize the README with any additional details and upload any scripts, diagrams, or other relevant files to your repository.

 ```markdown
 # Host a Dynamic Ecommerce Website on AWS with Terraform